TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/AdvancedRoutingConfiguration.rst

 ..  note::
-    For the Extbase plugin enhancer, it is also possible to configure the namespace directly by skipping :yaml:`extension` and :yaml:`plugin` properties and just using the :ayml:`namespace` property as in the :ref:`regular plugin enhancer <routing-plugin-enhancer>`.
+    For the Extbase plugin enhancer, it is also possible to configure the namespace directly by skipping :yaml:`extension` and :yaml:`plugin` properties and just using the :yaml:`namespace` property as in the :ref:`regular plugin enhancer <routing-plugin-enhancer>`.

 ..  attention::